-The full text of the Protocol, information on its institutions and past actions, and related publications are available through the UNEP Ozone Secretariat.
+The full text of the Protocol, information on its institutions and past actions, and related publications are available through the UN Environment Montreal Protocol Ozone Secretariat website.

 KIGALI AMENDMENT TO THE MONTREAL PROTOCOL

-On October 15, 2016, Parties to the Montreal Protocol adopted the Kigali amendment to phase down production and consumption of hydrofluorocarbons (HFCs) worldwide.
-HFCs are widely used alternatives to ozone depleting substances such as hydrochlorofluorocarbons (HCFCs) and chlorofluorocarbons (CFCs), already controlled under the Protocol.
+On October 15, 2016, Parties to the Montreal Protocol adopted the Kigali Amendment to phase down production and consumption of hydrofluorocarbons (HFCs) worldwide.
+HFCs are widely used alternatives to ODS such as hydrochlorofluorocarbons (HCFCs) and chlorofluorocarbons (CFCs), which are already controlled under the Protocol.

 This amendment creates market certainty and opens international markets to new technology that is better for the environment, without compromising performance.
 It calls on all countries to gradually phase down their production and consumption of HFCs in the coming decades using the flexible, innovative, and effective approaches the Montreal Protocol has used for three decades.
 Global stakeholders endorsed adoption of the Kigali Amendment, including most of the major U.S. companies working in related sectors.